phucthuan1st/P2P-SES-ClockSync/README.md

 The project implements the SES (Source-Initiated Time Synchronization) Algorithm for clock synchronization among the P2P network nodes.
 This algorithm allows nodes to synchronize their clocks with a reference node.

-- **SES Algorithm**: The Source-Initiated Time (?)
-Synchronization Algorithm is used to establish a common time reference among the network nodes.
+- **SES Algorithm**: The Schiper-Eggli-Sandoz Algorithm is used to establish a common time reference among the network nodes.

 - **Clock Precision**: The algorithm takes into account clock precision, network delays, and clock drift to ensure accurate time synchronization.